Mithrilwoodrat/flask-simple-file-uploader/README.md

 # flask-simple-file-uploader
-Simply using jQuery-File-Upload with the Flask microframework,
+Simply using jQuery-File-Upload with the Flask microframework.